michaelwoodworth/AMRFinder_scripts/README.md

 ### 5. Post-processing

 1. 00_amrfinder_filter.py - this python script was written because AMRFinder produces some hits that are incomplete genes that may reduce confidence of your results.
-This may be fine in an exploratory analysis, but for my purposes, I prefer to filter only hits that AMRFinder classifies as "ALLELE", "EXACT", "BLASTX", "HMM", which is the default usage:
+This may be fine in an exploratory analysis, but for my purposes, I prefer to filter only hits that AMRFinder classifies as "ALLELE", "EXACT", "BLASTX", "HMM", which is the default usage.

+This script allows users to also include AMRFinder hits that were partial but located at the end of a contig sequence, which could be consistent with a sequencing/assembly issue of a gene that may be complete in host.
+This option is flagged with the -m add_partial_end option.

 ```console
 usage: 00_amrfinder_filter.py [-h] -i  -o  [-m]